nberthelot/ToolBox/README.md

 }
 ```

-To perform a route just call from UIViewController:
+To perform a route just call "x_performRoute" from UIViewController:
 ```swift
 x_performRoute("home", presentationType: .push)
 //or